 Regulation Topic MSN/Graduate Certificate Enrollment Regulations During course work, students must be enrolled each semester during the academic year (i.e., Fall/Winter) while in a MSN or graduate certificate program, unless they have an approved leave of absence on file.
 Students may request a leave of absence with their academic advisor and must complete the appropriate paperwork. a.
 MSN students who fail to enroll in both Fall AND Winter semester of a given academic year and who do not have a leave of absence form on file will be reviewed by the MSN Program Committee and may be excluded from the program. b.
 A leave of absence does not stop the time allowed for completing the degree.
-Progression in Non-clinical MSN students must maintain an overall GPA in master's coursework of B (3.00) in order to courses progress in the program. a.
+Progression in Non-clinical courses MSN students must maintain an overall GPA in master's coursework of B (3.00) in order to progress in the program. a.
 B- is an acceptable grade (except in the clinical courses) as long as the student maintains a GPA average of B (3.00) in MSN course work. b.
 The GPA cannot be below a 3.00 for more than one semester. c.
 There is no limit in the number of B- grades the student receives, as long as, the student maintains a 3.00 average.
 Progression in Clinical The following academic regulations are related to all clinical nursing courses (i.e., Course advanced assessment [NUR 7030] and all specialty clinical courses): a.
 Clinical course grades are comprised of two components, didactic and clinical.
 Students must achieve a B (83%) or higher in both components to satisfactorily pass a clinical course. b.
 In calculating the final score, if both the didactic and clinical components are above 83%, the grades are weighted according to the course syllabus, then combined, and a final letter grade is assigned in accordance with the graduate grading scale. c.
-In calculating the final score, if eithe r the didactic or clinical components of the course are below 83% the grades are weighted according to the course syllabus and combined as follows: i.
+In calculating the final score, if either the didactic or clinical components of the course are below 83% the grades are weighted according to the course syllabus, then induce as follows: i.
 If the combined course grade is above 83%, the highest course grade that can be assigned is B minus. ii.
-If the combined course grade is below 83% , the actual calculated grade is assigned. d.
+If the combined course grade is below 83%, the actual calculated grade is assigned. d.
+In calculating the final score, if both the didactic and clinical component of the course are below 83% the grades are weighted according to the course syllabus, then combined, and a final letter grade is assigned. d.
 In calculating the final score, if both the didactic and clinical component of the course are below 83% the grades are weighted according to the course syllabus, then combined, and a final letter grade is assigned. e.
 A grade of less than 83% in a clinical nursing course is unsatisfactory for progression in the clinical sequence. f.
 A student is allowed to retake an "unsatisfactory" clinical course one time.
 If the student does not achieve a B in the repeated course the student will be excluded from the Program.
-Course Repeating A student must repeat a graduate course in which a grade of C+, C, or F is earned in a non- clinical course or a B- in a clinical course. • A student must repeat a graduate course in which a B- or below is earned in a clinical course.
+Course Repeating A student must repeat a graduate course in which a grade of C+, C, or F is earned in a non-clinical course or a B- in a clinical course.
+A student must repeat a graduate course in which a B- or below is earned in a clinical course.
 An individual course may be repeated only once.
 No more than two courses may be repeated.